 To Collect, Preserve and Display the history of St. John’s Military School and emphasize the value military-based learning institutions have contributed to society in the United States.

-In February 2019, A letter from the President of St. John’s Military School was released to the public that a resolution was passed by the school’s Board of Trustee’s to close St. John’s Military School.
-Immediate outcry by alumni surfaced on Social Media, Phone calls to the current Old Boy’s Association and to the school, and emails began pouring in.
-Shock, anger, and sadness was displayed across the world as thousands of Old Boys, hundreds of staff, and countless parents, friends, and families of St. John’s Military School heard the news.
+In February 2019, A letter from the President of St. John’s Military School was released to the public that a resolution was passed by the school’s Board of Trustees to close St. John’s Military School.
+The immediate outcry by alumni surfaced on Social Media, Phone calls to the current Old Boy’s Association and to the school, and emails began pouring in.
+Shock, anger, and sadness were displayed across the world as thousands of Old Boys, hundreds of staff, and countless parents, friends, and families of St. John’s Military School heard the news.

-St. John’s Military School and St. Francis Ministries Merger
+St. John’s Military School and Saint Francis Ministries

-On September 26th, 2019 Leadership from St. John’s Military School and St. Francis Ministries announced a merger agreement.
-Through cooperation with St. Francis, the history and memories awarded from that history of St. John’s Military School will forever remain preserved.
+On September 26th, 2019 Leadership from St. John’s Military School and St. Francis Ministries announced an agreement.
+Through cooperation with St. Francis, the history and memories of St. John’s Military School will forever remain preserved.

-Some Key Points regarding the St. John’s Military School Historical Museum and the merger are:
+Some Key Points regarding the St. John’s Military School Historical Museum are:

 - The St. John’s Military School Historical Museum (a separate non-profit entity) will be permanently established on campus.